-Dust suppression and separation/positioning of people by distance or barriers from the airborne contaminants generated may also prevent or minimise exposure (for example, use of remote controlled mining equipment).
+Dust suppression and separation/positioning of people by distance or barriers from the airborne contaminants generated may also prevent or minimise exposure, such as positively pressurised and filtered operator cabs.

-The above methods to control workplace exposures to airborne contaminants are now readily available, as are commonly employed atmospheric monitoring and health surveillance strategies.
+The above methods to control workplace exposure to airborne contaminants are now readily available, as are commonly employed atmospheric monitoring and health surveillance strategies.